iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.9.01.000_00/report.md

 > This app has offered so much help and understanding.
 I would 100% reccomend to any pregnant woman<br> :date: __2021-03-19 17:06:37__

 > Worked well.
 I had to do a video call with the doctor to get covid test referral.
 No crashes and barely a wait to get on with doctor.<br> :date: __2021-02-27 20:09:25__

-> Used once so far for a toothache and it was so easy and fast.
-I hate the doctor so this was an easy solution to get what I needed without leaving the house.<br> :date: __2021-02-27 16:23:31__

-> Exceptional<br> :date: __2021-02-22 20:56:10__

-> Fast, effective, and the Clinician was very attentive.
-I will recommend this app to friends and family for sure.
-Thank you for the help!!!<br> :date: __2021-02-15 04:30:41__